wazo-platform/wazo-platform.org/content/uc-doc/contributors/typing.md

 You can also use `if TYPE_CHECKING:` to encompass code that is only necessary for type checking or that you don’t want to run at runtime.

-This allows you to for example:
+This allows you to, for example:

 - Create `TypedDict` or `Protocol` classes for typing (if these aren’t supported in the current version)
-- Do some unfortunate workaround for typing in older languages
+- Do some unfortunate workaround for typing in older language versions
 - Import things from typing that don’t exist in older versions of Python like `Literal`
-- Import things that either aren’t needed or could create problems if imported at runtime.
+- Import things that either aren’t needed or could create problems if imported at runtime (e.g. avoid circular import errors).

 #### Example: